2023–24 Cambodian Premier League

 The 2023–24 Cambodian Premier League was the 39th season of the Cambodian Premier League, the top Cambodian professional league for association football clubs, since its establishment in 1982.
-It began on 5 August 2023 and concluded on 12 May 2024, the first season to play in a 2-year span.
+It began on 5 August 2023 and concluded on 12 May 2024, the first season to play in an inter-year span.

 There were ten teams competed in a triple round-robin match.
 ISI Dangkor Senchey and Prey Veng were promoted from the 2022 Cambodian League 2.

 Phnom Penh Crown were the defending champions, having won their 8th recorded league title in 2022 season.
 On 4 May 2024, Preah Khan Reach Svay Rieng were crowned champion for the third time in league history.

 Teams

 A total of 10 teams participated in the 2023–24 edition of the Cambodian Premier League.